hazieon/GringottsAuth/README.md

 # Auth Hackathon

+A pair programming project to use Auth0.
+We built the Gringotts Harry Potter bank - your gold is super secure!

+A hackathon task as a part of the School of Code bootcamp.
+The focus was on implementing the Auth0 secure sign in service.
-Today you can build whatever you like!
-The only requirement is that a user must have to log in to use it.
+We could build whatever we liked, the only requirement is that a user must have to log in to use it.

-Today we will be using 3rd party services to manage our users, and integrating them with our apps.
-This means that we wont have to handle password hashing on our server.
+We used React and Auth0 to build a Harry Potter Gringott's bank account application.

 ## Auth options